lampepfl/dotty-ci/README.md

-Dotty Drone Testing
+Drone Testing
 ===================
-This repo contains the necessary infrastructure for testing Dotty using Drone.
+This repo contains the necessary infrastructure for testing using Drone.

 Restarting Drone
 ----------------